 But I would not change my game plan from what we usually do successfully to something else solely designed to stop our opponent.
 Let them change their style of play to try to stop you!
 Discuss in your prior practices your strategy for playing this team.
 Discuss defensive assignments so each player knows his/her role.

-If you have never played this team before and have no prior information, try to learn early who their best players are and what style of game, what tempo, they like.
+If you have never played this team before and have no prior information, try to discern early who their best players are and what style, what tempo, they like.
 Once you know this, you can make quick adjustments in a time-out, or at the end of the first quarter.

 If the opponent has good outside shooters, use man-to-man to keep pressure on their shooters.

 If their strength is inside post play, you can play man-to-man and double team the post with your weak-side guard.
 In this situation, whenever the ball goes into the low post, have your low post defender deny him the drop step to the baseline, and have your weak-side guard slide down quickly to prevent the move to the lane.

 Or you can go into a 2-3 zone to pack the paint with your defense.
 This leaves the outside more vulnerable.
 During the course of a game, if the opponent is getting most of their baskets inside, I may switch to a 2-3 zone to jam the paint and force them to shoot from outside.
 If they can't shoot consistently, this may be the best way to stop them.

 Some coaches play only man-to-man.
 Others use only zones.
 As a coach, I believe I should use every possible tool or trick that I can to win a game.
 I personally favor pressure man-to-man, but will not hesitate to go zone if I feel it will give us a better chance of winning.

 One exception, youth players should learn how to play good man-to-man, before using zones.